At a Glance

 - Candidates with relevant degrees in education, teaching, or related fields

-- Minimum of 3 years’ experience supporting children with SEN, SEMH, and challenging behaviour or lived experience
+- Have a minimum of 3 years’ experience supporting children with SEN, SEMH, and challenging behaviour or have lived experience.

-- Confidence in managing behaviour and building positive relationships using a trauma-informed approach
+- Be confident in managing behaviour and building positive relationships with students using a trauma-informed approach

 Key Responsibilities